 Whether you want your parents to visit you in Canada or to send your son or daughter here for university, we are happy to assist with the immigration process.
 Generally, these types of applications are straightforward and do not need a lawyer.
-However, there are many different categories of temporary residents and each Canadian embassy has slightly different application requirements.
-If there are any special circumstances (such as previous refusals by the Canadian embassy, or any previous criminal charges or convictions, etc) or should you simply wish to use a lawyer, we are happy to provide our expertise and representation on any temporary resident application.
+However, there are many different categories of temporary residence and each Canadian embassy has slightly different application requirements.
+If there are any special circumstances (such as previous refusals by the Canadian embassy, or any previous criminal charges or convictions, etc) or should you simply wish to use a lawyer, we are happy to provide our representation on any temporary resident application.

 The Government of Canada demands very specific requirements from the employee and employer for this type of work permit.
 A Caregiver is a unique category of temporary foreign worker.
 The initial work permit application is more comprehensive than a regular work permit application.
 Criminal, medical and security clearances are completed at the time of the application in the Canadian visa office in the applicant’s home.
 These clearances pave the way to immigrate to Canada as a permanent resident.